 Other projects we’ve done for Mom include the renovation of her bathroom…

-You’ll find home and garden DIY ideas on the home page too.
+You’ll find our home and garden DIY projects on the home page.